pixelhandler/vagrant-dev-env/www/README.md

 #### Run the spec, `yeoman test` should FAIL

+	>> Gutter Game - should score 0 for a gutter game, all rolls are 0
-You should get an error message "expected -1 to equal 0"
+	>> Message: expected -1 to equal 0
+	>> Actual: undefined
+	>> Expected: 0

 ### Pass failing test with code change in app/scripts/Game.js